Platinum Travel and Uniworld

 Other dates and room types available and prices may fluctuate subject to availability

-Arrive at Budapest Ferenc Liszt International Airport.
-If your cruise package includes a group arrival transfer or if you have purchased a private arrival transfer, you will be greeted by a Uniworld representative and transferred to the ship.
+Arrive at Marseille International Airport.
+If your cruise package includes a group arrival transfer or if you have purchased a private arrival transfer, you will be greeted by a Uniworld representative and transferred to the ship docked in Avignon.

 Disembark the ship.
-If your cruise package includes a group departure transfer or if you purchased a private departure transfer, you will be transferred to Munich Airport for your flight home.
+If your cruise package includes a group departure transfer or if you have purchased a private departure transfer, you will be transferred to Lyon–Saint-Exupéry Airport for your flight home.
+Alternatively, you can continue your adventure with an extension to sparkling Paris.

 Platinum Travel are delighted to be working with Uniworld - Boutique River Cruises with the five star all-inclusive boutique experience